Whatever you need to know about trading overseas, your first port of call should be the International Trade team at

 While you wait

 We also offer a while you wait service; however, it is advised that you book a time slot to ensure the team are available.
-Please note this service is only available between 9:30am and 3:30pm and may not be available while Coronavirus measures are in place.
+Please note this service is only available between 9:30am and 3:30pm and is not available while Covid-19 restrictions are in place.